RefinedDev/unistroke-recognizer/README.md

 Also this algorithm does not work for horizontal/vertical lines as the scaling causes some issues, I could manually check for collinearity of the points and just call it a line but that is not fun right?<br>

 *PS: I am pretty sure the milliseconds shower in the web build is inaccurate; I am not really sure why but I think it is related to wasm-unknown-unknown not having access to the standard library*

-I will also code the more accurate [$P Point-Cloud Recognizer](https://depts.washington.edu/acelab/proj/dollar/pdollar.html) which enables multi-stroke gestures and is way more accurate also.